meltano/meltano/docs/src/docs/README.md

 Sustainability plays a role in all aspects of our business - from hiring and developing to selecting swag options.
 We should strive to be a net positive company that makes net positive actions.
 Every change should be towards making "the thing" a little bit better than the one that came before.

-### Accountability

-We have a responsibility to ourselves, our teammates, and our community to do our best.
-We hold ourselves and each other to high standards, and we're responsible for our work, words, and actions.
-We're accountable for our mistakes, but we focus on learning from them and move forward together.

 ### Transparency